jwuphysics/rutgers-astro-lifehacks/README.md

 ### Background

 Ph.D. students often have to juggle classwork, research, teaching, and [writing a dissertation](http://phdcomics.com/comics/archive.php?comicid=1164).
-But we've all wasted time searching for the correct reimbursement form or finagling some $\LaTeX$ template to make it compile properly.
+But we've all wasted time searching for the correct reimbursement form or finagling some TeX template to make it compile properly.
 Why not create a central repository for all of this wisdom that we grad students have gained over all these years?

 ### Usage